Curriculum

 The fifth grade science classroom is centered around the exploration of the world around us.
 It is our intent that lively discussions and hands-on experiences out of doors cultivate a love of science discovery.

 Students begin the year with an introduction to the scientific method.
 They further develop their skills of observation in a year-long field study of Indian Mountain and the organisms that live on and around campus.
 Through their study of local ecosystem students make connections between what they are learning in the classroom and what they observe in the natural environment.
-Connections are also made with the social studies curriculum.
-Students learn about humans’ interactions with their physical world, while studying biomes and regions of planet Earth.
+Students learn about humans’ interactions with their physical world while studying biomes and regions of planet Earth.

 Reading assignments and vocabulary exploration are enhanced by hands-on activities in order to facilitate comprehension.
 Short- and long-term research projects, many inspired by the students’ own questions, develop their familiarity with tools such as Google slides, and build presentation and collaboration skills.
 Students leave fifth grade science empowered to solve real life problems in their changing world and to take action to preserve and defend the sustainability of their planet.